microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-01.md

 ### Set up Counters, Alerts, and Dashboard

 In this challenge you need to complete the following management tasks:
+>**Note** Use Azure portal, Bicep template, AZ CLI or Powershell to achieve your goals.
+While Azure portal is useful for learning purposes, deployment templates and scripts are crucial for most real-life scenarios.

-- Create an empty database called “tpcc” on the SQL Server VM
-	>**Note** Use SQL Auth with the username being "sqladmin" and password being whatever you used during deployment in Challenge 0.
+- Create an empty database called “tpcc” on the SQL Server VM.
+Use SQL Auth with the username being "sqladmin" and password being whatever you used during deployment in Challenge 0.

-    - **HINT:** You can use SQL Management Studio on either the SQL Server VM or the Visual Studio VM to create the database.
+	**HINT:** You can use SQL Management Studio on either the SQL Server VM or the Visual Studio VM, or SQL Server Object Explorer view in Visual Studio to create the database.

+- Navigate to the blade of the SQL Server VM, click "Metrics" to open Azure Monitor Metrics explorer, and check what metrics are currently being collected.
-- Using AZ CLI, Powershell or ARM template, send the below guest OS metric to Azure Monitor for the SQL Server
+- Enable guest-level monitoring for the SQL Server and send the below guest OS metrics to Azure Monitor:
-	- Add a Performance Counter Metric:
+	- Object: Memory
+		- Counter: Available Bytes
+		- Counter: Committed Bytes
 	- Object: SQLServer:Databases
 		- Counter: Active Transactions
-	- Instance:tpcc
+		- Instance: tpcc

-- From Azure Monitor, create a graph for the SQL Server Active Transactions and Percent CPU and pin to your Azure Dashboard

-- From Azure Monitor, create an Action group, to send email to your address
+- From Azure Monitor create an Action group to send email to your address.

-- Create an Alert if Active Transactions goes over 40 on the SQL Server tpcc database.
+- Create an Alert rule to be notified via email if "Active Transactions" metric goes over 40 on the SQL Server "tpcc" database.

-- Create an Alert Rule for CPU over 75% on the Virtual Scale Set that emails me when you go over the threshold.
+- Create an Alert Rule to be notified via if average CPU Utilisation goes over 75% on the Virtual Machine Scale Set.
-	- Note: In the Student\Resources\Loadscripts folder you will find a CPU load script to use.
+- Suppress both alerts over the weekend.
+- From Azure Monitor Metrics explorer create graphs for the SQL Server Active Transactions and the Virtual Machine Scale Set CPU Utilisation and pin both of them to your Azure Dashboard.

 ### Simulate Load on the eShopOnWeb Environment